AndreRudolph/impulsephp-doc/docs/component_contexts.md

 Since each bundle (app is also considered as bundle in this context) can registers it's own components, the following question might raise up: If the app (or any other bundle) provides a custom implementation of a button (same class name as the standard button), how can the Impulse framework distinguish between the app's button and the impulse's button?
 The answer in short is contexts.

+Let's consider you have your own implementation of a button and the classes is placed in App/UI/Components.
+There are three ways to use buttons now

 <div>
   <div class="code-header">
     <div class="container-fluid">